Probability laws associated to the independence preserving quadrirational Yang-Baxter maps -- the ultimate case: Abstract

-The aim of this paper is to show the uniqueness of this IP model.
+The aim of this paper is to show that the IP property of $F^{(\alpha,\beta)}$ uniquely identifies distributions of $X,Y,U$ and $V$ as belonging to the $\mathrm{GB}_{II}$ family.
 To this end, we introduce specially designed Laplace-type transforms.
 First, we carefully explain the connection between the results from Sasada and Uozumi (2024) and Koudou and Vallois (2012).
-Next, we focus on the characterization of second kind beta and the generalized second kind beta distributions through the IP map $F^{(\alpha,\infty)}$.
+Next, we focus on the characterization of the second kind beta and the generalized second kind beta distributions through the IP map $F^{(\alpha,\infty)}$.
 Finally, extending considerably the methodology developed for the case $(\alpha,\infty)$, we prove the characterization of $\mathrm{GB}_{II}$ distributions in the case $(\alpha,\beta)\in(0,\infty)^2$ with $\alpha\neq\beta$, which implies uniqueness in the ultimate missing case of the quadrirational Yang-Baxter hierarchy of IP models.